CesiumGS/3d-tiles-validator/specs/data/gltfExtensions/meshFeatures/README.md

 intended for basic tests of binary- and default (non-embedded) glTF assets.

-The `ValidFeatureIdAttributeWithByteStride.glb` was created from the original `ValidFeatureIdAttribute.gltf` by passing reading it with glTF-Transform and writing it as binary glTF, which happens to write all attributes in an interleaved way, causing a byte stride to be inserted.
+The `ValidFeatureIdAttributeWithByteStride.glb` was created from the original `ValidFeatureIdAttribute.gltf` by reading it with glTF-Transform and writing it as binary glTF, which happens to write all attributes in an interleaved way, causing a byte stride to be inserted.